 - Allows transparency: by sharing certain communication onto team boards, you’ll be promoting transparency.
 You will also provide context to why things are getting done;

 - Are collaboration-friendly: you can share tasks or even comment on someone’s else work while not creating a thread.
 This creates a sense of participation that engages teams and makes work much more efficient;

 - Allows delegation: you can assign tasks and it helps team members to know who’s responsible for answering some emails;

 - Have better visualization: it doesn’t mix personal emails with team emails, so only you decide what you share with the others.

 You can find on the internet some options of software, Gmail extension, and app that will provide the best email folder system available for you.
 But let us present ourselves!

-Drag App is a Gmail extension and the perfect email management solution for your company.
-It makes everything possible when it comes to track, organize, record and truly manage your inbox.
+Drag App is a Gmail extension for shared inboxes.
+A shared inbox is the perfect email management solution for your company.
+Mainly because it makes everything possible when it comes to track, organize, record and truly manage your inbox.
 A great option for small and medium businesses, Drag allows you to have a kanban board, just like Trello, in your own Gmail inbox.

 Everything works seamlessly together so you can have a clear understanding of the process.
 CRM, Helpdesk, shared inbox, folder system, and email management: everything straight from your Gmail inbox!

 When dealing with your Gmail, you shouldn’t use only basic tools and features that already come with the app.
-Starting by analyzing and understanding your email routine, how you deal with it and how you should organize it to make your experience even better.
+Start by analyzing and understanding your email routine, how you deal with it and the way you should organize it.
+This will make your experience even better.

-We know that emails occupy a huge part of our work routine (and sometimes of our productivity), so we need to find an efficient way to organize it in order to don’t be swallowed by the amount of information that are being thrown in our inbox.
+We know that emails occupy a huge part of our work routine (and sometimes of our productivity).
+That is why we need to find an efficient way to organize it to don’t be swallowed by the amount of information that is being thrown in our inbox.